Abduwali Muse: Early life

-Muse was born in Galkayo, a divided city in Somalia.

-He grew up in poverty often without food or clothes.
-At a young age he was kicked in the face by a camel and lost two of his front teeth.
-By the age of 12, he was living alone and initially worked as an assistant to taxi drivers before working as a cook for fishermen.
+Muse was born as the eldest of twelve children in a village north of Galkayo, a divided city.
+Muse's parents were herders, keeping camels, cows, and goats, and selling their milk for a living.
+He grew up in poverty often without food or clothes, with later medical examination attesting to severe childhood malnutrition.
+At a young age, he was kicked in the face by a camel and lost two of his front teeth.
+Muse began living alone at age 11 or 12 and initially worked as an assistant to taxi drivers, sustaining severe injuries during this time after being trampled by cows.
+At age 13, he moved to Garacad, at the time known as a hub for piracy, where he worked as a cook for fishermen.
 He was married in 2008 but could not afford to establish a home for himself and his wife.
+Naval historian David F. Marley wrote that Muse was likely recruited through a member of his clan to act as a gunman under pirate chief Abdi Garad in Eyl.